-A barefoot runner makes the case for leaving your shoes at home -- even in the winter.
-Jay Shefsky introduces us to him on Chicago Tonight at 7:00 pm.
+Video: Meet barefoot runner Owen McCall, who makes the case for leaving your shoes at home – even in the winter.

 Dr. Sherwin Ho, director of sports medicine at University of Chicago and associate professor of orthopedic surgery, says the idea for barefoot running came about because people naturally used to run barefoot for centuries before the invention of the running shoe.